rmarable/ParallelClusterMaker/README.md

 ## FSx for Lustre (FSxL)

-FSx for Lustre (FSxL) can be leveraged for scratch space on a ParallelCluster stack by setting `"--enable_fsx=true"` and waiting an additional 5-7 minutes to create the Lustre file system, mount point, and security group.
+FSx for Lustre (FSxL) can be leveraged for scratch space on a ParallelCluster stack by setting `--enable_fsx=true' and waiting an additional 5-7 minutes to create the Lustre file system, mount point, and security group.

 All cluster instances will mount the FSxL file system at /fsx.
 The current